benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Description ==

 Ever wanted to use one contact form for all your contacts?
 Yet be able to link to a specific contact?
-And without modifying
+And without modifying the ''Contact Form 7'' extension?

-Links:
+This little extension guides you to set up ''Contact Form 7'', enter the contacts there, and then adds an editor button by which you can link a specific contact form.

+**Features:**

+* Email adresses are invisible to website visitors (no spam)
+* Adds Editor Button to add or modify links to a contact form
+* Contact form links can by styled by CSS

+**Links:**

 * Contact Form 7 (required): http://wordpress.org/extend/plugins/contact-form-7/

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Install Contact Form 7 first
 1. Create a form containing a select tag: